Analysis of Spin Current Generation by Elastic Waves in $f$-wave Altermagnets: Electronic Structure

 where $\sigma_x$ and $\sigma_y$ are the Pauli matrices in spin space.
 We here suppose that all the spin moments lie on the $xy$ plane without loss of generality.
 In the following analysis, we set the magnitude of the mean field to $h=1$.

-\section{Electronic structure}
+\section{Electronic Structure}

 The three-sublattice noncollinear antiferromagnetic ordering breaks the spatial inversion symmetry.
 Accordingly, such an ordered state brings about the antisymmetric spin-split band structure, as schematically shown in Fig.~\ref{fig:model}(b)~\cite{Hayami2020}.
 The left panel of Fig.~\ref{fig:band} shows the band structure for $h=1$, where the color represents the expectation value of the momentum-resolved spin polarization along the \(z\)-axis.
 The results show the appearance of the antisymmetric spin splitting along the high-symmetry lines like \(\Gamma\)--\({\rm M}\) and \(\Gamma\)--\({\rm M'}\) , while it is absent along other directions like \(\Gamma\)--\({\rm K}\) and \(\Gamma\)--\({\rm K'}\).
 This behavior is consistent with an $f$-wave-type antisymmetric spin splitting of the form \(k_y(k_y^2 - 3k_x^2) \sigma_z\) depicted in Fig.~\ref{fig:model}(b).
 It is noted that the present antisymmetric spin splitting is caused by noncollinear antiferromagnetic ordering instead of relativistic SOC.
-This is in constrast to the nonmagnetic and collinear antiferromagnetic systems, where the SOC plays an significant role~\cite{li2013coupling, Hayami_PhysRevB.90.081115}.
+This is in constrast to the nonmagnetic and collinear antiferromagnetic systems, where the SOC plays a significant role~\cite{li2013coupling, Hayami_PhysRevB.90.081115}.

 We also show the corresponding density of states in the right panel of Fig.~\ref{fig:band}, where $\mu$ represents the chemical potential.
-The peaks appear near the chemical potentials \(\mu = -2\) and \(\mu = 2.3\), which enhances the strain-induced spin current, as described in Sec.~\ref{sec:results}.
+The peaks appear near the chemical potentials \(\mu = -2\) and \(\mu = 2.3\), which enhances the spin current induced by elastic waves, as described in Sec.~\ref{sec:results}.